triplean/pysecurityhelpy/README.md

 pip install pyinstaller
 ```

-Then, open a CMD or Powershell (Linux and Mac not supportted) in the app directory and simply run the following:
+Then, open a CMD or Powershell (Linux and Mac not supported) in the app directory and simply run the following:

 ```
 ./build